obegron/mkdocs-pipeline-visualizer/README.md

 ## Changelog

 # 0.2.0
-* generate nav tree by default
+* Automatically generate navigation tree by default.
-* enable change change of section names and locations
+* Enable customization of section names and locations.
+* Reintroduce versions on tasks and pipelines

 # 0.1.8
 * remove version of tasks until there is a nicer way to present it

 # 0.1.7
-* fix issue with \ in usage
+* Fixed issue with backslashes (\) in usage examples.
-* correct example in readme
+* Corrected example in the README.

 # 0.1.6
-* hide workspaces for tasks when none are used
+* Hide workspaces for tasks when none are used
-* show version of pipeline/task when available
+* Show version of pipeline/task when available

 # 0.1.5
-* remove extra --- after tasks
+* Remove extra `---` after tasks
-* sample of how to use task in pipeline
+* Added sample on how to use a task in a pipeline.
-* make plantuml graphs optional using boolean `plantuml_graphs` default true
+* Made PlantUML graphs optional using the boolean plantuml_graphs, defaulting to True.
-* only process pipeline or tasks
+* Process only pipelines or tasks.

 # 0.1.4
-* show all tasks in finally block
+* Display all tasks in the finally block.

 # 0.1.3
-* enable configuration of graph direction `plantuml_graph_direction` either TB or LR
+* Added configuration for graph direction (plantuml_graph_direction), allowing TB or LR.
-* configuration for plantuml theme `plantuml_theme` string (https://plantuml.com/theme)
+* Added configuration for PlantUML theme (`plantuml_theme`) as a string (e.g., `hacker`, `spacelab`).
 * display references to configMaps

 # 0.1.2
-* remove unused code
+* Removed unused code.
-* change how default and empty values are presented
+* Changed how default and empty values are presented.

 # 0.1.1
-* fix issue with multidocs
+* Fixed issue with multidoc yaml.